A Semi-Automatic Method for History Matching using Sequential Monte Carlo: SMC Framework for History Matching

 The selection of an efficient MCMC kernel is critical to the success of the SMC algorithm.
 SMC has the distinct advantage over serial-based algorithms such as standard MCMC in that the population of particles can be harnessed to help build a useful MCMC proposal.
 The simplest approach is a multivariate normal random walk (perhaps after transforming each parameter to the real line) with a covariance matrix calibrated from the weighted or re-sampled particle set (e.g.\ \citet{DrovandiBiom2011}).
 However, given the complexity of the distributions that arise from history matching (illustrated in Section \ref{sec:Examples}), we find that this standard approach is infeasible due to the low MCMC acceptance rates generated and hence unattractively large values of $R$.

 The slice sampling approach of \citet{Andrianakis2017} could be used in the MCMC step of our method.
 However, we find some success for the examples in this paper with the following approach.
 A kernel density estimate (kde) using the Epanechnikov kernel is calibrated to each component of $\theta$ (i.e.\ the marginals) based on a subset of the $M$ re-sampled particles.
 If the parameter space is bounded then the kde is also restricted to that support.
 The cumulative distribution function of the fitted kdes can be used to transform each of the marginals to roughly standard uniform, which can be transformed again to roughly standard normal via the standard normal quantile function.
 A multivariate normal random walk is then applied to this transformed space.
+The Jacobian term of the transformation is also incorporated into the Metropolis-Hastings ratio.
 We find that the distribution on the transformed space is significantly more regular compared to the transformed space, in the sense that heavy tails can be reduced and modes brought closer together.
 Once a proposal is generated on the transformed space, a sample on the original space requires evaluating the quantile function for each of the fitted marginals.
 Unfortunately the quantile function of the kde has no explicit form, but it can be approximated numerically.
 All of these options and functionality are provided in the \verb|ksdensity| function in Matlab.

 We note that the requirement to approximate the quantile function of the kde for each of the marginals substantially slows down the MCMC step relative to other standard transforms such as the log (positive parameters) or the logistic (bounded parameters).
 However, we find that in the challenging examples in Section \ref{sec:Examples} the approach we adopt is critical to maintain a reasonable value of $R$ throughout the algorithm.
 More detail and comparison is provided in Section \ref{sec:Examples}.
 In typical applications of history matching where the simulation of the model is very expensive, the MCMC step of the SMC algorithm, which does not involve any model simulation, may remain relatively fast.
 However, one of the messages of this paper is that a significant and perhaps unavoidable amount of effort needs to be spent on ensuring the non-implausible part of the space is well represented at each wave.